cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/_index.md

 | ------------------ | -------- | ----------- | ------ |
 | Content Categories | in       | `Education` | Allow  |

-Selecting the Allow action displays an additional **Untrusted certificate action** that lets you choose how to handle requests with insecure connections.
+The **Untrusted certificate action** determines how to handle insecure requests.

 | Option       | Action                                                                                                               |
 | ------------ | -------------------------------------------------------------------------------------------------------------------- |